 Gratitude is a skill set.
 It is the ability to see the good and the blessings in whatever situation you may find yourself in.
 Settling is letting yourself get comfortable with limiting what you want.

 We often settle when we’re tired.
-The energy that it takes to wait and allow the unfolding of Divine Timing and the work that it takes to lay the foundation for what we really want, is hard to access when you are feeling depleted, defeated, and worn out.
+The energy that it takes to wait and allow the unfolding of Divine Timing and the work that it takes to lay the foundation for what we really want is hard to access when you feel depleted, defeated, and worn out.

 Many of us quit when the finish line is in our sight.
 We think that it’s “good enough,” and we relax and forego the final sprint to the finish.
 When you’re exhausted, that final sprint feels like striving.